adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 notification will provide more information about the activity.
 Once you have created your app service, the App Service blade will open.

-!!! tip "What's the difference between app types?"
+!!! info
     What's the difference between a Web App, a Mobile App and an API App?
 Not a lot.
 The type determines which Quick start projects are available in the Quick start menu under **All settings**.
 Since we selected a Mobile app, a set of starter client projects for mobile devices will be presented.